Skip to main content

 Public path handlingKeep intentional public-root assets stable

-Dev trackingRecompile on HTML and referenced asset edits
+dev trackingRecompile on HTML and referenced asset edits

 Supported HTML entrypoints